collapsed-stacks/startups/questions/10933/what-recourse-should-i-offer-my-client-if-we-expose-user-data.md

 - posted by: [Daniel Anderson](https://stackexchange.com/users/8398759/daniel-anderson) on 2016-08-14
 - score: 7

-<p>As a professional developer working in the field for more than 30 years, there's no more horrifying thought that the prospect of losing a customer's data.
-And the short answer is, there may not <strong><em>be</em></strong> an answer you can give this particular client that will satisfy them.
-As Anonymous pointed out, they sound like they're a litigious lot, which is potentially disastrous for a small firm without the resources to absorb the hit of things go awry.</p>
+As a professional developer working in the field for more than 30 years, there's no more horrifying thought that the prospect of losing a customer's data.
+And the short answer is, there may not ***be*** an answer you can give this particular client that will satisfy them.
+As Anonymous pointed out, they sound like they're a litigious lot, which is potentially disastrous for a small firm without the resources to absorb the hit of things go awry.

-<p>Now, that being said, I have had clients who were <em>reasonably</em> satisfied that I was willing to carry insurance against data loss or some type of breach resulting from my work, and I also provided information about a company I'd developed a relationship with that specialized in data recovery.</p>
+Now, that being said, I have had clients who were *reasonably* satisfied that I was willing to carry insurance against data loss or some type of breach resulting from my work, and I also provided information about a company I'd developed a relationship with that specialized in data recovery.

-<p><strong><em>HOWEVER</em></strong>, what you <em>must</em> do in this case is get the client away from thinking about the negative "what ifs" of dealing with your company.
-The question they've asked has put you on the defensive, and no war has ever been won on defense.</p>
+***HOWEVER***, what you *must* do in this case is get the client away from thinking about the negative "what ifs" of dealing with your company.
+The question they've asked has put you on the defensive, and no war has ever been won on defense.

-<p>What's key here is to be proactive and positive in explaining the measures you take to safeguard their data and look out for their best interests without making it sound like something bad is inevitable, if that makes sense.
-Talking about it in the "when it happens" mode is a bad place to be, because all they'll do is continue to come up with more questions you can't really answer.</p>
+What's key here is to be proactive and positive in explaining the measures you take to safeguard their data and look out for their best interests without making it sound like something bad is inevitable, if that makes sense.
+Talking about it in the "when it happens" mode is a bad place to be, because all they'll do is continue to come up with more questions you can't really answer.

-<p>You need to talk to them about data loss and breaches as if they're minor annoyances and about as likely as you winning the lottery.
-In other words, you have to downplay the possibility of a breach or loss ever occurring in the first place and discuss it from the standpoint of why what you do assures their data is safe and secure.</p>
+You need to talk to them about data loss and breaches as if they're minor annoyances and about as likely as you winning the lottery.
+In other words, you have to downplay the possibility of a breach or loss ever occurring in the first place and discuss it from the standpoint of why what you do assures their data is safe and secure.

-<p>This is less of a technical issue for you and more of a public relations matter.
+This is less of a technical issue for you and more of a public relations matter.
 The customer has called you out and wants you to explain why they should trust you.
 Tell them.
-Be honest.</p>
+Be honest.

-<p><em>Above all</em>, <strong><em>DON'T BE AFRAID TO WALK AWAY FROM THE DEAL.</em></strong>  There's nothing worse than a needy, whiny, impossible-to-satisfy customer.
+*Above all*, ***DON'T BE AFRAID TO WALK AWAY FROM THE DEAL.***  There's nothing worse than a needy, whiny, impossible-to-satisfy customer.
 As a small shop, you're probably scared to death that if you walk away from them then you may not get another customer.
-What you <em>should</em> be afraid of is a customer like this who is already making you think you need to have an attorney available just in case they get an itch to sue.
-There are always more clients, trust me.</p>
+What you *should* be afraid of is a customer like this who is already making you think you need to have an attorney available just in case they get an itch to sue.
+There are always more clients, trust me.

-<p>I hope this helps.</p>
+I hope this helps.

-<p>Good luck!</p>
+Good luck!

 ## Answer 10940